iRobot Create Python Example

 iRobot Create Client

-An example client iRobotCreateClient.py on GitHub utilizes the service.
-The client is similar to the previous example client, however it adds functionality using the Bump, packets, and play_callback member.
+An example client irobot_create_client.py on GitHub utilizes the service.
+The client is similar to the previous example client, however it adds functionality using the pump, create_state, and play_callback member.
 The line:

 connects to the packets wire and returns a WireConnection object that is stored in the wire variable.
 This WireConnection has the same functionality as the one provided to the service object in the previous section.
 In this example, the WireValueChange event is used.
 The line: